LolyxMoon/Aptos-x402/docs/faq.md

 ## Do I need a blockchain wallet?

-API providers need an Aptos wallet address to receive payments, but don't need access to the private key on their servers.
+API providers need an BNB wallet address to receive payments, but don't need access to the private key on their servers.
 API consumers need a wallet with APT tokens to make payments.
 For development, you can generate wallets programmatically and fund them from the testnet faucet.

 ## Can this work in production?